-Landau won an Oscar for his performance as Bela Lugosi in Tim Burton’s Ed Wood in 1994
+Martin Landau, who won an Oscar for his performance as Bela Lugosi in 1994's Ed Wood, has died aged 89.

 Landau died on Saturday of unexpected complications during a short stay at UCLA Medical Centre, his publicist Dick Guttman said.

 He gained fame as the crafty master of disguise in the 1960s TV show Mission: Impossible, which also starred Landau's wife, Barbara Bain.